 What is On Time In Full (OTIF)?
 How to calculate OTIF as a KPI?

-On Time In Full is a KPI applicable in almost all industries, such as manufacturing and services, in both B2B and B2C businesses.
-On Time In Full is typically related to the Order-to-Cash process and customer satisfaction.
+OTIF is applicable in almost all industries, such as manufacturing and services, in both B2B and B2C businesses.
+OTIF is typically related to the Order-to-Cash process and customer satisfaction.
 The OTIF calculation often varies depending on the organization’s goals.
-However, some common characteristics can be identified.
+However, there are some common characteristics.

 On Time In Full = (Cases matching the criteria) / (Total number of cases)